christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 #### Questions
 - What does this tell you about the system?
 Why is the wave overshooting?

-Hint: it might be partially associated with how the mesurnment is being done.
+Hint: it might be partially associated with how the measurement is being done.

 ## Task 3: Controlling an RGB LED
 We are now ready to look at an RGB LED.
 This is a device that contains a red, green and blue LED in one package.
 Controlling the relative brightness of the different color-channels will enable us to display just about any color, making this a very cool device to play with.